rabbitmq/rabbitmq-website/site/tutorial-two-java.md

      [x] Received 'Second message..'
      [x] Received 'Fourth message....'

-By default, RabbitMQ will send every n-th message to a consumer.
-That way on average every consumer will get the same number of messages.
+By default, RabbitMQ will send each message to the next consumer, in sequence.
+On average every consumer will get the same number of messages.
 This way of distributing messages is called round-robin.
 Try this out with three or more workers.